galgantar/standard-deviants/index.markdown

 <img src="assets/images/top_10_feature_importances.svg">

-💡The feature importances largely match the ones found with the logistic regression, giving us more confidence that these correlations are actually valid.
+💡 The feature importances largely match the ones found with the logistic regression, giving us more confidence that these correlations are actually valid.
 We can see that multiple measures corresponding to the length of posts reappear (such as <i>Num_characters_no_space</i>, <i>Num_characters</i>, <i>Avg_word_length</i>) as well as the functional words.
 There are, however, some other metrics, such as <i>Frac_special</I> and <i>Frac_uppercase</I>, both of which were also statistically significant in the logistic regression (albeit with lower coefficients) for positively impacting virality.
 Therefore, having a higher share of those characters might also help to become viral!

 ### Predicting Virality of Unscraped Posts 🔮
 Through scraping the dataset, we come across posts that cannot be found on Reddit anymore, and thus could not have been scraped. <br>